adamkochanmanager/adamkochan.com/content/posts/album-a-day-jan-2022-intro.md

 - Injury Reserve - By the Time I Get to Phoenix
 - Death Grips - The Money Store
 - Sufjan Stevens - Carrie & Lowell
-- LCD Soundsystem- This is Happening
+- LCD Soundsystem - This is Happening
 - King Gizzard & The Lizard Wizard - Nonagon Infinity
 - Bon Iver - 22, A Million
 - [Parquet Courts - Wide Awake!](/posts/wide-awake-review)